Master hexagonal architecture in Rust

 Neither of these scenarios is atomic.

-Regardless of what architecture you use, atomic deletion of a User and all their dependent records get taken off the table at a certain scale.
+Regardless of what architecture you use, atomic deletion of a User and all their dependent records get taken off the table once you reach a certain scale.
 Hexagonal architecture just makes this explicit.

 To use an extreme example, deletion of a Facebook account, including everything it has ever posted, takes up to 90 days (including a 30-day grace period).
 Even then, copies may remain in backups.